 6. Fit axle guards and wheel sets.
 My casting technology is not very sophisticated and I never seem to be able to cast axle guards cleanly, so clean out any flash between the W irons with a sharp pointed scalpel blade.
 Drill out to 2.6mm diameter the hole to take the brass axle bearing (go carefully as you don't want to drill through the front of the axle box).
-This hole is formed by a small rubber peg in the mould which tends to flex as metal flows into the mould cavity and you will probably find that the hole is not guite square to the back of the axle guard.
+This hole is formed by a small rubber peg in the mould which tends to flex as metal flows into the mould cavity and you will probably find that the hole is not quite square to the back of the axle guard.
 To correct this use a drill held in a hand pin vice (chuck) and by applying a gentle sideways pressure as you drill out the hole, you will be able to square it up.
-Then fit the axle bearing into the slightly oversize hole in the axle guard with a blob of Evostick, (have a dry run first with axle guards and wheel sets to check that all will fit OK) as this takes a little time to set you can make adjustments to the axle guards and then leave the wagon on a flat surface for the glue to set.
+Then fit the axle bearing into the slightly oversize hole in the axle guard with a blob of Evostick, (have a dry run first with axle guards and wheel sets to check that all will fit OK) as this glue takes a little time to set you can make adjustments to the axle guards and then leave the wagon on a flat surface for the glue to set solid.

-It is also a good idea to file a notch about 3mm deep into the top plate that locates against the back of the solebar to give extra clearance for the buffer shank when it is fully depressed.
-This should prevent any tendency for the buffers to jamb when depressed.
 There is also a tiebar between the axle guards that is made from 0.9mm brass wire.
-This can be simply spot soldered into place after fitting brake gear but I prefer to drill shallow holes now that the wire can be sprung into to give extra strength.
+This can be simply spot soldered into place after fitting the brake gear but I prefer to drill shallow holes now that the wire can be sprung into to give extra strength.

 Slip wheel sets with the axle guards on between the solebars and tack solder each axle guard with low melt solder to the solebar (the cut-outs in the footboards will help with positioning).
-Check that the axles are parallel and the wheel centres are about 91mm apart.
+Check that the axles are parallel and the wheel centres are about 112mm apart.
 Place the van onto a flat surface and adjust if necessary by re-soldering each axle guard until the van sits without rocking, when happy solder solid.
-If necessary drill through the two horse hooking holes in the solebars to clear.